BrightnessInfo

 }Usage

 Call getBrightness() to receive a BrightnessInfo object or null.
 The currentBrightness field is always populated when the object is non-null.
-The levels and instanceName fields may be null depending on the display hardware and WMI support.
+The levels and instanceName fields may be null depending on the display hardware and the brightness provider (WMI or DDC/CI).
+The source field indicates which provider was used.

 Use currentBrightness for quick checks